illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/README.txt

-This branch implements the Ctxctl controller class.
+This branch implements the Ctxctl controller class as a wrapper around Ctxctl python API.